sipgate/docs/docs/rest-api/authentication.md

 #### Step 3: Request access and refresh token ####

-To request access and refresh tokens for the user, you need to send your client credentials and the previously fetched code to the authentication system.
-To get the tokens you have to post against:
+To request access and a refresh tokens for the user, you need to send your client credentials and the previously fetched code to the authentication system.
+To get the tokens you have to send a post request against:

 ```
     https://api.sipgate.com/login/third-party/protocol/openid-connect/token
 ```

-The parameters you need to provide form encoded are:
+The parameters you need to provide, form encoded, are:

 - client_id: Your client id, something like 2556404-0-dc848ae6-085c-11e8-92a6-31b99c83912e
-- client_secret:  Your client id, something like a1138f1-7-dc848ae6-99aa-23ed-23a4-b7da6846f141
+- client_secret:  Your client secret, something like a1138f1-7-dc848ae6-99aa-23ed-23a4-b7da6846f141
 - code: 2Eamxyz7vQLiHyGqklDox5l1NIDaJ0Fd08ngBaeVNtM.0714e913-f108-4e45-8ad4-976d39dfe0c2
-- redirect_uri: The location the authorization system should redirect the post request.
+- redirect_uri: The location the authorization system should redirect the post request to.
 Something like https://your.application.com
 - grant_type: Always 'authorization_code'

 ```js